 Make appropriate top-heavy corrections of 3% for the same year the plan failed the ADP (the discretionary matching may not suffice).

 Then a smaller correction would be made for the ADP failure.
 The top-heavy corrections in step one would bring up NHCE ADP rates to 6% and the HCE limit would be raised to 8%.
 And, finally, only 2% of the HCE’s pay would need to be refunded from his account.

 The Winterfell 401(k) failed the top-heavy test because more than 60% of the plan assets belonged to the key employee.
 The plan will be considered top-heavy for the next plan year (and current year, if it’s the plan’s first year in existence), and certain employer contributions will need to be made — up to 3% of non-key employees’ compensation for each year the plan is top-heavy.

 The 3% contribution can be offset by other employer contributions (but not deferrals).
 If Winterfell’s match equals 3% of compensation paid for each employee at the end of each year, no further contributions will need to be made to correct a top-heavy failure for that year.

 Passing annual nondiscrimination tests is a crucial part of a 401(k) plan’s administration.
 And as you can see in the examples above, correcting a failure can have unwelcome consequences for employees — or require making employer contributions you may not have budgeted for.
 To address any risk early, it’s highly advisable to conduct plan testing throughout the year to stay in front of things.

-And don’t forget that a Safe Harbor 401(k) lets you skip these annual tests by creating incentive for more of your employees to save.
+And don’t forget that a Safe Harbor 401(k) lets you skip most of these annual tests by creating incentive for more of your employees to save.
 Bottom line, a little planning can go a long way toward keeping your 401(k) compliant.